Pr1yansh1/HandNet/README.md

 # HandNet

-Handwriting Recognition System with a neural network written from scratch.
+Handwriting Recognition System with a neural network written from scratch using just numpy.